HarryHagelberg404/code-trial-fnox/DESIGN.md

 multiple hosts

 If I had more time I would convert my application into docker images to be kubernetes compliant as it's widely used in the corporate world.

+In the beginning of the development I was building the application with CRUD functionality in mind but ended up settling for only "add box" and "list boxes".

+As I couldnt take use of ORM i couldnt take use of jpa..
+And ended up writing blocking code..
+Didnt have time to solve and wasnt sure of what i where allowed to take use of so ended up using the plain mysql driver